 Our proposed Similarity-based GN (SGN) employs online and offline phases.
 The whole channel re-clustering occurs offline, while the core of the learning procedure is performed online.

 Offline K-means clustering and outlier exclusion: We calculate the mean and standard deviation for each deep channel.
-Then, the isolation forest algorithm is used to exclude channels that are outliers (using feature means and variances), followed by K-means clustering on the inlier channels.
+The isolation forest algorithm is used to exclude outlier channels (using feature means and variances), followed by K-means clustering on the inlier channels.
 Figure 1 illustrates channel clustering in SGN, and Figure 2 presents its effects.

 Online integration of the re-ordered channels into learning: After establishing the offline channel clusters, all channels are grouped into individual clusters and re-integrated into the deep network.
 Training then continues until the next re-clustering procedure.

-Figure 1: Proposed similarity-based group normalization approach

-(a) (b) (c)

-Figure 2: Each point indicates the mean (x-axis) and variance (y-axis) of individual channels. (a) Original GN: channel groups are highly mixed. (b) SGN-V1. (c) SGN-V2.

-Two grouping strategies are explored: SGN-V1 employs a single mini-batch re-clustering in which the channels of different images in the whole minibatch are clustered.
+Two grouping strategies are explored: SGN-V1 employs a single mini-batch re-clustering where the channels of different images in the whole minibatch are clustered.
 This offers flexibility by clustering channels from different images but requires identical batch sizes in training and inference.
-SGN-V2 uses single-image re-clustering, in which K-means is performed on each image, enabling testing with various batch sizes and making it suitable for single-image applications, albeit at the potential cost of optimal channel group statistical alignment.
-Our experiments suggest SGN-V2 slightly underperforms SGN-V1 in downstream tasks.
-We re-cluster every 10th epoch because of evolving weights, which affect image features differently as training progresses.
-This adaptation prevents overfitting, which can occur if we maintain the static groupings based on initial training statistics.
+SGN-V2 uses single-image re-clustering, where K-means is performed on each image, enabling testing with various batch sizes and single-image applications, albeit at the potential cost of optimal channel group statistical alignment.
+Our experiments show SGN-V2 slightly underperforms SGN-V1 in downstream tasks.
+We re-cluster every 10 epochs because the weights evolve and affect image features differently as training progresses.
+This adaptation prevents overfitting, which can occur if the static groupings of the initial training statistics are kept.

 Preliminary results